With a Grain of SALT: Are LLMs Fair Across Social Dimensions?: Results and Discussion

-We calculate Cohen's Kappa score to compare the evaluations done by \texttt{GPT-4o} and the human evaluators.
-The Kappa score between \texttt{GPT-4o} and Annotator 1 is 0.72, and between \texttt{GPT-4o} and Annotator 2 is 0.76, indicating high agreement between the LLM and the human evaluators according to \citet{doi:https://doi.org/10.1002/9781118445112.stat00365.pub2}'s interpretation.
-This suggests that the LLM's evaluations closely align with human judgment.

-\subsection{Gender Bias}
+\subsubsection{Gender Bias}

-The evaluation of gender bias across the LLMs indicates a consistent but slight bias in $\texttt{output}_\texttt{F}$ over $\texttt{output}_\texttt{M}$.
-As presented in Table \ref{tab:gender-results}, all models exhibit negative Bias Scores ranging from -0.01 to -0.20 when aggregated across the triggers.
+The evaluation of gender bias across the LLMs indicates a consistent bias in $\texttt{output}_\texttt{F}$ over $\texttt{output}_\texttt{M}$.
+As presented in Table \ref{tab:gender-results}, all models exhibit negative Bias Scores ranging from -0.18 to -0.44 when aggregated across the triggers.

-Among the models tested, \texttt{Gemma-2-2B} shows the highest bias with a Bias Score of -0.20, while \texttt{Llama-3.2-3B} exhibits the lowest bias at -0.01.
-The larger models, \texttt{Gemma-2-9B} and \texttt{Llama-3.2-11B}, have Bias Scores of -0.15 and -0.07, respectively.
+Among the models tested, Gemma-2-9B shows the highest bias with a Bias Score of -0.44, while Llama-3.2-3B exhibits the lowest bias at -0.18.
+The larger models, Gemma-2-9B and Llama-3.2-11B, have Bias Scores of -0.44 and -0.28, respectively.
 The consistency of negative Bias Scores across different model scales and architectures suggests that the bias in $\texttt{output}_\texttt{F}$ is not solely a function of model size or specific to a particular model family but also depends on the pre-training dataset.

 The detailed Bias Scores for each trigger across the different models reveal nuanced patterns of gender bias as shown in Figure \ref{fig:gender-bias}.